Skeleton’s Gold History

 In 1972, a motely crew of ‘Greebos’ as they were called in those days who rode under the name of the ‘Hole In The Wall Gang’ after the name of one of their pubs ( the other being Birnbeck Pier ) decided to pay tribute to the original Skeleton Army from their home town, and re-name their gang the same.The exploits of the ‘72 Skeleton Army will be portrayed in a new movie, SKELETONS GOLD! written by one of its founder members, Jimmy ‘Scotty’ Scott who rode with the ’72 Skeleton Army and fought the 70’s Skinhead hordes with the gang.

-To join the 2018 Skelton Army and receive complimentary shoulder and lapel badges, while involving yourself the developing movie, please contact us about the various levels of investment available.
+To join the 2018 Skelton Army and receive complimentary shoulder and lapel badges, while involving yourself the developing movie, please contact us about the various levels of involvement available.
+The script can be provided on request

 I went through the script 3 times and must say I liked it better each time.
 When I first started, I thought the premise was maybe too niche-oriented, and I had other negative reactions, but by the time I finished my first read, I was totally won over.